 Of course!
 Always make some extra space in your case for important policy documents.
 We’d advise you take your Certificate of insurance, emergency contact numbers and details on how to make a claim wherever you go – you never know when you might need them.
 Authorities may also wish to see a vehicle registration document following an accident so it’s worth digging that out too.

-Take a look at the motorhome insurance page for more information on European cover, or use the Quote and Buy tool for a quick and easy online quote.
+Take a look at the motorhome insurance page for more information on European cover.

 Benefits and discounts are correct at time of publication (April 2014) and are subject to terms and conditions, cover level and underwriting criteria.
 For more information about our motorhome insurance policy, you can download a specimen policy or policy summary from our insurance documents section.